dixonge/vagabondians/posts/we-hiked-up-the-mountain-in-ajijic.md

 ---
-eleventyNavigation:
-  key: We Hiked up the Mountain in Ajijic
+title: We Hiked up the Mountain in Ajijic
-  parent: Mexico
 date: 2012-05-02
 author: "Glenn"
 authorDescription: "Retired I.T. nerd - expat in Mexico"